patcon/can-ereg-api/README.md

 done](https://e-estonia.com/e-residents/about/)) sooner rather than later.
-He decides to bootstrap his own identity system, on which he can experiment with offering cryptographic identities and authorize third-party applications via OAuth, while ensuring each identity is paired to a genuine citizen with reasonably high assurances.
+He decides to bootstrap his own identity system, on which he can experiment with offering cryptographic identities and authorize third-party applications via OAuth or OpenID Connect, while ensuring each identity is paired to a genuine citizen with reasonably high assurances.

 Bob designs a system that allows people to enter the address at which they're registered to vote.
 He confirms that this information matches a registered voter via the **Voting Registration API**.
-He then creates a tentative user account, which is not yet activated.
+He then creates a tentative user account, which is not yet verified.
 Behind the scenes, he then uses a simple postal API (like [Lob](https://lob.com/services/postcards/pricing) to send postcards to the registered address.
-The postcards include a code that can be used to activate the account.
+The postcards include a code that can be used to activate the account on receipt in the mail.

+Now Bob can build services for fellow citizens that have high assurance of accounts being owned by citizens.
+These services can, with the permission of the user, also ask for access to granular information about the verified user location -- city ward, federal riding, neighborhood, or even exact address.
+Users can share information with these services to the level of specificity that they are comfortable with.

+What's more, Bob can easily allow any other citizen-run project to leverage his identity system for login.
+These services with have access to all the security promises and benefits of the OpenID Connect standard.

 #### Alternative Voting System